-- 32. The SAIP II theory of change (ToC) will adopt the SAIP I ToC.
+- 33. The SAIP II theory of change (ToC) will adopt the SAIP I ToC.
 It maintains the 3 transformative pathways to achieve the expected end-results of improved livelihoods, food and nutrition security of targeted beneficiaries through increased agricultural productivity, value addition, and access to markets in an environmentally sustainable way. - a.
 Under the social capital pathway, socio-economic institutions such as farmers' organizations, SHGs, Cooperatives, WUAs, unions and commodity associations are considered key to sustainable and inclusive agricultural development.
-Groups in the targeted project areas will receive support to strengthen their organizational and managerial capacities to help them (i) to become strong, well-organized, well-managed professional and financially independent institutions, able to provide services and added value to their members; and (ii) to reach a level where they as farmers' organizations can be the engines of their own development without dependence on external assistance. - b.
+Groups in the targeted project areas will receive support to strengthen their organizational and managerial capacities to help them to become strong, well-organized, well-managed professional and financially independent institutions, able to provide services and added value to their members, and to reach a level where can be the engines of their own development without dependence on external assistance. - b.
 The sustainable production pathway focuses on the key transformative changes needed for environmentally sustainable and resilient production and productivity increases.
 Rwanda's very high population density on mostly hilly agricultural land has resulted in high erosion levels and subsequent soil degradation which has been further exacerbated by climate change challenges.
-The project will continue to finance the consolidation and upscaling of techniques to enhance the resilience and diversification of production systems among the various groups of farmers organizations. - c.
-The business and market development pathway concentrates on building inclusive and durable market linkages through which strong and self-reliant cooperatives can sell increased volumes of produce.
-SAIP II will continue to strengthen the role of cooperatives in business and market development, while simultaneously building their capacity.
-It will finance investments in improving post-harvest processes and value addition to support the production of consistently good quality products.
-The project will also create awareness among beneficiaries on access to finance opportunities and build their capacity to be able to leverage them for the purpose of professionalizing and expanding their operations.
+The project will continue to finance the consolidation and upscaling of techniques to enhance the resilience and diversification of production systems among the various groups of farmers organizations.